-- A. The name and address of the applicant; - B. An address and a map indicating the location of the construction site within the Town; - C. A site plan showing location of existing and/or proposed development, including but not limited to structures, sewage disposal facilities, water supply facilities, areas to be cut and filled, storage or extraction areas, and the dimensions of the lot; - D. A statement of the intended us of the structure and/or development; - E. A statement of the cost of the development including all materials and labor;

-- F. A statement as to the type of replacement sewage system proposed and a copy of a Subsurface Wastewater Application (HHE-200 form); - G. Specification of dimensions of any existing structure and any proposed improvement;
+- A. The name, and address and phone number of the applicant; owner, and contractor; - B. An address and a map indicating the location of the construction site within the Town; - C. A site plan showing location of existing and/or proposed development, including but not limited to structures, sewage disposal facilities, water supply facilities, areas to be cut and filled, storage or extraction areas, and the lot dimensions of the lot; - D. A statement of the intended use of the structure and/or development; - E. A statement of the cost of the development including all materials and labor; - F. A statement as to the type of replacement sewage system proposed and a copy of a Subsurface Wastewater Application (HHE-200 form); - G. Specification of dimensions of any existing the proposed structure and any proposed improvement development;